 Background

 This project will employ consultants to build on a previous EA funded report investigating GHG accounting techniques within the water sector and gather information from other sources to develop a GHG accounting methodology for the water industry to be used in Environmental Permitting Regulations Water Discharge Activity permitting.
 There is an Ofwat requirement on the water industry to substantially reduce GHG emissions from their activities.
 Ofwat are clear that these GHG emissions should include scope 1,2, and 3 emissions, with a particular focus on embodied carbon so that an evaluation can be made against various technologies and techniques including NBSs over the full life cycle of assets.
 In effect the scope of GHG emission reductions has widened from just operational scope 1 and 2 GHGs.
-Whilst the EAs does not have a direct role in setting emission limit values our water quality requirements and objectives will influence GHG for EPR permits.
-There are also wider UK Net Zero objectives beyond the water industry for which we need to understand the impacts of our permit requirements especially around nutrient neutrality.
+Whilst the EAs does not have a direct role in setting emission limit values, our water quality requirements and objectives will influence GHG for EPR permits.
+There are also wider UK Net Zero objectives beyond the water industry for which we need to understand the impacts of our permit requirements, especially around nutrient neutrality.

 Purpose and aim of project: To set out a framework for accounting for greenhouse gas emissions in water discharge activity permitting that can be used to identify where knowledge, data and methodologies exists or does not exist so that a comprehensive and useable approach can be developed.
 This is needed so we can be assured that total greenhouse gas and life cycle emissions from our decisions account for carbon impacts as part of delivering water quality objectives.
 The project scope may extend to identifying priority areas for development and will help with progressing a more strategic approach on how we might deal with permit applications and regulate GHG impacts from WQ EPR permitted activities.